Consumer Medicine Information (CMI)

 RISPERDAL CONSTA should be used with caution in some patients.

-Tell your doctor if you have or have ever had any medical conditions, especially the following:
+1. Tell your doctor if you have or have ever had any medical conditions, especially the

-irregular heart rhythm, abnormalities in electrical activity of the heart, or if using medications that can change the heart's
+irregular heart rhythm, abnormalities in electrical activity of the heart, high or

 kidney or liver problems